Gotcha Covered logo

 Pros

-The franchisor covers living expenses during initial training, an uncommon perk (only ~12.5% of peers) that reduces your near-term personal cash needs.
+The franchisor covers living expenses during initial training - a relatively uncommon perk (only ~12.5% of peers) that reduces cash burn while you get up to speed.

 Cons